 - Touchless devices: Choose from various touchless technologies to reduce contact with potentially infected surfaces.

 - Sanitizing stations: Providing hand sanitizer is a thoughtful way to protect participants.

 - Smart badges: Use smart badges to notify attendees when standing too close.

 - Temperature kiosks: Consider facial recognition and thermal scanning technology to help screen attendees before entering the event.

 - Access control: Whether you use scanners or sensors, track everyone entering a room in case you have an outbreak and need to perform contact tracing.

 - Mobile apps: Work with your mobile app provider if you decide to accept vaccine passports or other forms of proof available via mobile devices.

 - Chatbots: Take advantage of AI-based chatbots to help screen for Covid-19 symptoms.

-- Facial recognition: Speed up check-in using facial recognition, which recognizes attendees and prints a badge as soon as they step in line, to reduce the amount of potential Covid-19 transmission time.
+- Facial recognition: Speed up check-in using facial recognition, which recognizes attendees and prints a badge as soon as they step in line to reduce potential Covid-19 transmission time.

-- Public relations: Empower your PR team to use their skills and channels to inform participants of the steps you’re taking to help ensure their safety.
+- Public relations: Empower your PR team to use their skills and channels to inform participants of your steps to help ensure their safety.